 Companies with whom we currently compete in the diabetes drug injection business include Novo Nordisk, HTL-Strefa, Terumo Medical Corporation, and Ypsomed.
 We also compete with providers of insulin pumps and other insulin administration devices.
-We compete in the marketplace based on a number of factors, including product quality, clinical innovation, price, service and reputation.
+We compete in the marketplace based on a number of factors, including product quality, clinical innovation, price, service, reputation and commercial excellence.